 ALSO READAir India says it is in full compliance of all DGCA norms DGCA to conduct special audit of airlines Over 130 pilots,430 crew members of AI skip alcohol test:DGCA, likely to be grounded 1-yr notice rule for pilots: HC seeks govt, DGCA reply on plea Pilots likely to move court on DGCA's notice period proposal

+He explained that the violation was a result of "interpretation of language" of Civil Aviation Requirement (CAR) on the part of the airline management.
 He also assured the regulator that the airline had taken "immediate corrective action" and that there was no violation any more.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)